 What are the differences in the IRAs we offer?

-Traditional IRA may be tax deductible and distributions are mandatory at age 70 ½.
-Earnings are earned tax deferred.
-Roth IRAs are funded with taxed money and funds are available at any time.
-Earnings are earned tax deferred and may be withdrawn tax and penalty-free for qualified reasons.
+Traditional IRA may be tax deductible and earnings are earned tax deferred.
+Roth IRAs are funded with taxed money and earnings are earned tax deferred and may be withdrawn tax and penalty-free for qualified reasons.
 Coverdell ESA withdrawals are tax and penalty-free if used for qualified education expenses.
 Funds can be transferred from one child's account to another child in the family.

 Does the government penalize you when taking money out?
 And if so, why?